 For example, in the scene where Beverly is reading a love letter, and blood erupts from the sink, her unloving father gets mad.
 He also comments on her looking like a boy due to her haircut.
 Then he leaves her.

 When Beverly kills her dad, she gets to go live with her aunt.
 But shouldn’t she go to jail, instead?
 I know this is fiction, but God-forbid the wrong person sees this and kills another.
-He or she would, no doubt, get locked up for many decades or receive the death penalty.
+He or she would, no doubt, get locked up for many decades.